GregHolmes/tutorial-discord-translate-bot/README.md

 If you wish to see the complete example, check out the `main` branch.

 ### Creating a Discord Bot Access Token

+Following [Discord's developer documentation](https://discord.com/developers/docs/intro) on instructions to create a Discord Bot and the accompanying Access Token.

 ### Update Credentials